 When you are about to leave for your new digital nomad lifestyle, you’ll probably still have way too many things.
 A good idea is to either sell what you don’t need or store it somewhere for the time being.

-I’ve sold most of my stuff, too, before I left my old home.
-The rest I’ve stored at my parents’ place, for example thick winter coats or boots.
-When I go and visit them once a year or every two years, I usually take some of it with me or exchange stuff.
+I sold most of my stuff, too, before I left my old home.
+The rest I’ve stored at my parents’ place, for example, thick winter coats or boots.
+When I go and visit them every now and then, I usually take some of it with me or exchange stuff.

-Consider the following digital nomad packing list as a guidance and get inspirations for what you can bring.
+Consider the following digital nomad packing list as a guide and get inspiration for what you can bring.